lobziik/kafkalogger/README.md

 Known issues and limitations
 ------------
- - In case of connection issues it will be reported to stdout via separate internal logger
+ - In case of connection issues it will be reported to stderr via separate internal logger
  - Only `SSL` and `PLAINTEXT` security protocols was tested.

 Installation